Snippets

 Early treatment with antibiotics is very important.
 Don’t wait - get urgent medical attention.

 There are two different vaccines that protect for up to 5 years.
-Both are recommended for young people aged 13 to 25 entering communal accommodation e.g. boarding school, tertiary halls of residence.
-One is FREE.
-Both vaccines are free for people with specific higher risk health conditions.
+Both are free for young people aged 13 to 25 entering communal accommodation e.g. boarding school, tertiary halls of residence and hostels.

 Additional resources